AIntelligent/HEKShuffle/README.md

-# HEKShuffle
-## Performance Analysis of Fisher-Yates and HEK Shuffle Algorithms
+# Performance Analysis of Fisher-Yates and HEK Shuffle Algorithms

 For the analysis of the two algorithms, a non-random sequence adapted for the "Runs Test" consisting of 200,000 data points was used.
 Both sequences consist of 2, 4, and 8 Runs, and each Run is placed sequentially.
 The initial patterns of the sequences are as follows: